 The School of Accountancy (SOA) at the University of Hawaiʻi at Mānoa (UH-Mānoa) is guided by its mission, excellent faculty and staff, the SOA Advisory Board, and SOA's role within the University.
-The accounting educational offerings at SOA are extensive, the largest in Hawaii.
-The accounting major is consistently among the ten largest majors at UH-Mānoa, graduating over 100 students per year.
-The Master of Accounting degree (MAcc) is among the most popular graduate degrees on campus.
+The accounting educational opportunities at the SOA are extensive, being the largest course offerings in Hawaii.
+The Accounting major is consistently among the largest majors at UH-Mānoa, graduating over 100 students per year.

-We are an academic community, within the Shidler College of Business, whose mission is to provide students with an accounting education relevant to a technologically advanced global economy, to advance accounting knowledge through research, and to instill students with a sense of moral, ethical and professional obligations to society.
+We are an academic community within the Shidler College of Business whose mission is to provide students with an accounting education relevant to a technologically advanced global economy, advance accounting knowledge through research, and instill in students a sense of moral, ethical, and professional obligations to society.

 SOA Faculty and Staff

 SOA's world-class faculty consists of a rich blend of scholarly academics and instructional practitioners.
 Most SOA faculty have received professional accounting credentials, such as the CPA.
 For 2020-2022, the SOA has thirteen full-time faculty consisting of seven Professors, two Associate Professors, two Assistant Professors, and two full-time Instructors.
 Four SOA faculty hold endowed chairs.
 Additionally, an SOA faculty has the PricewaterhouseCoopers – Los Angeles Faculty Fellowship Endowment.
 Talented lecturers, various guest speakers, and the Shidler College of Business Executive in Residence Program further enrich the student experience at the SOA.